 Apart from its timing, the spoof is telling in terms of how Netflix relates to liveness.
 Most notably the ephemerality of the live - a quality on-demand services are less susceptible to even though the Netflix catalogue is always in flux - was mimicked by making the episode available for only 24 hours.
 On the whole, Netflix Live portrays liveness as an utterly dull and undesirable characteristic of the media.
 The idea of liveness centered on Arnett sitting in a room talking to the audience about mundane objects and practices.
 The camera cuts back and forth between remote locations introduced through Arnett’s voice-over and on-screen appearances of the presenter.
 At times the presenter is to be heard communicating with the production staff, for instance when he asks for a confirmation whether what could be seen in the image was indeed a burrito, an act that alluded to the chaos associated with the live coverage of unexpected events.
 In another instance, the presenter receives word about a great shot of a puddle, which points to the live as unfolding and in the now.

 Video 2.
 Will Arnett talking about mundane objects and practices in part 1 of Netflix Live.
-Go to the online version of this article to watch the video.

 By emphasizing that contrary to the excitement of reporting on events as they unfold, little is really happening, Netflix’ persiflage portrays live television as uneventful and debunks liveness as an empty promise.
 To make this point abundantly clear, Netflix did so by using instant replay: slow motion was effectively employed to lengthen the passing of time and to dramatize nothingness.
 The message, here, was that it doesn’t get much more boring than this.